“Love asks many things of us. At the end of a pet’s life, it asks for courage.”

 With Zoe, it was different.

 Osteosarcoma in a giant breed dog is aggressive and relentless.
 We amputated her leg.
 We fought.
 We hoped.
-Even knowing the statistics, even understanding metastasis, I needed to try.
+Even knowing the statistics, I needed to try.

 When the cancer spread to her lungs, the question returned.